 Each year participating high schools nominate junior students who best exemplify the qualities of leadership.
 These students excel academically and are involved in multiple activities.
 Once nominated, students apply for consideration as a DAYLC Youth Leader.

 The top 100 DAYLC Youth Leaders are invited to attend a leadership workshop sponsored by the University of Dubuque.
 The workshop provides an excellent opportunity for each individual to evaluate and develop their communication skills, leadership styles, self-esteem, and team-building skills.
 It also prepares participants for future leadership roles.
 DAYLC Youth Leaders are also invited to attend a question and answer panel discussion, held during the summer, with accomplished leaders in our community.

 The top 100 Youth Leaders’ photos are included in a multimedia presentation to honor the students at an assembly for students, parents, and guests at the University of Dubuque.
 Their photos are also included in a photo display exhibited on our website.

 In addition to the Youth Salute and the Leadership workshop, each Youth Leader is considered for a scholarship.
 These scholarships range from $100 to $1,000.

 Town Meeting on Tomorrow

 Each October the National Council on Youth Leadership hosts a leadership conference for youth leaders from across the country.
-The conference is called the Town Meeting on Tomorrow (TMOT) and has been held in St. Louis since 1985.
-During the students’ three days in St. Louis, they are engaged in dialogue with each other and adult leaders from a variety of fields.
+The conference is called the Town Meeting on Tomorrow (TMOT) and has been held since 1985.
+Over the course of four days, students are engaged in dialogue with each other and adult leaders from a variety of fields.
 The goal is to provide youth leaders with new and different perspectives on leadership issues that they will face in the world of tomorrow.

 Taking the time to acknowledge and encourage the accomplishments of our youth-tomorrow’s leaders-will inspire and shape their future, which will in turn shape the future of our community and our nation.